MMouyart/AdminSys/Softwares/Zabbix/ZabbixAgentInstall.md

 Then for the agent encryption configuration we would enter the following :
 - "CN=zabbix_ca,O=Internet Widgits Pty Ltd,ST=Some-State,C=FR" for the issuer section
 - "CN=zabbix_ca,O=Internet Widgits Pty Ltd,ST=Some-State,C=FR" for the subject section

+## Firewall considerations
+When installing and configuring the agent on the machine, we create new network needs, which will require us to adapt our current firewall to allow zabbix realted traffic.

+If you are not encrypting your communications with the zabbix server or not will not change the requirements.

+To properly work, you will need to open port 10050 and allow communication on this port to the zabbix server.
+In addition, if you wish to use the zabbix server front-end, you need to allow traffic to the server on port 80 (if the server does not use tls) or port 443 (if the server uses tls).